 Architect: Camilo Rebelo + Susana Martins

-Completed in 2014 by Camilo Rebelo and Susana Martins, from Antiparos, Greece for Oliaros SA – Iasson Tsakonas, Ktima House is spread across 25,370-square meters.
+Completed in 2014 by Camilo Rebelo and Susana Martins, from Antiparos, Greece for Oliaros SA – Iasson Tsakonas, Ktima Villa is spread across 950-square meters.
 Ktima, in Greek, means farm or parcel with fertile land.

 Order and chaos can be found in Greek civilization throughout the ages, including today.
-Both of these were part of the concept for this earth sheltered home.
-The main idea of the project was based on two elements: the existing walls, at different levels, and the platforms created by those walls.
+Both of these were part of the concept for this earth sheltered house.
+The main idea of the project was based on two elements: the existing walls at different levels, and the platforms created by those walls.

-The elevations of these two levels of the underground house are two broken lines that were created as continuation of the existing walls.
-The topography helps to dissimulate the house in the site.
+The elevations of these two levels of the earth house are two broken lines that were created as a continuation of the existing walls.
+The topography helps to dissimulate the house on the site.
 The distance between the two facade lines designs a platform where the exterior living spaces can happen.

-The sunlight and bright reflections create an ambient indoor environment which is further enhanced by the Mediterranean style design dominated by white, gray and blue.
+The sunlight and bright reflections create an ambient indoor environment which is further enhanced by the Mediterranean-styled interior design dominated by white, gray and blue.
 Palazuelo’s paintings are also one of the most relevant references for this house.

-This house has a green roof which helps in maintaining a constant temperature indoors without the need of any passive cooling systems.
+This house has a green roof which helps in maintaining a constant temperature indoors without the need for any passive cooling systems.